- Professor James Mitchell FAcSS, FRSE

 Currently on editorial boards of Parliamentary Affairs, British Journal of Politics and International Relations, Territory Politics Governance, and Polski Przeglad Politologiczny (Polish Political Science Review).

-I teach on the Masters in Public Policy degree, offering the core class The Politics of Public Policy and teach UK politics three times a year on the Interns programme.
+I teach on Parliamentary Programme preparing students for placements with Members of the Scottish Parliament (MSPs).
+I willbe teaching a new second semester honours course (from Jan 2019) on Constitutional Politics in the UK.
 In addition, I teach on other ad hoc courses over the course of the year including our intense course offered to Taiwanese civil servants.
 I have also taught on the Parliamentary Studies module.

 - territorial politics including devolution and intergovernmental relations;